Ovog/Google-Data-Analytics-Capstone-Cyclists-Case-Study/README.md

 ## Process

 MySQL is used to process and store the data, with help of DBeaver as a GUI tool.
 This was chosen due to the inability of Sheets and Excel to deal with large amounts of data.
-Google Sheets can handle about 10 Million Cells, which for 13 columns would be aproximately 769 thousand rows.
+Google Sheets can handle about 10 Million Cells, which for 13 columns would be approximately 769 thousand rows.
 Since Cyclistic data exceeds this amount, I needed another way to process the data.
-The ideas for software were R, Python or SQL, the latter of which I decided for since I had the most familiarity.
+The ideas for software were R, Python, or SQL, the latter of which I decided on since I had the most familiarity.

 When importing the dataset for DBeaver, there were some errors since the default data types were too short for some of the columns.
 Intending to do the analysis and filtering, so as not to leave out any row, I changed the data types to the following: